sr-stanley/adds-gpo-and-workflow/README.md

 ---

 ### Step 3 - Dealing With Account Lockouts
-(common it support)
+Knowing how to unlock accounts is one of the most common and valuable skills for anyone managing or supporting an AD DS environment.

+Account lockouts can be caused by many different sources:
+- A user typing the wrong password.
+- Saved credentials in Windows Credential Manager.
+- A mapped network drive using old credentials.
+- Outlook, OneDrive, VPN clients, or mobile devices still using expired passwords.
+- Services or scheduled tasks running under old credentials.

+**Knowing how to isolate which device or service is triggering the lockout teaches troubleshooting and pattern recognition.**

-Next, lets attempt to logon to the Client VM using one of the Employee User accounts you just created but used the **wrong** password 5+ times to simulate an account lockout.
+First, lets attempt to logon to the Client VM using one of the Employee User accounts you just created but use the **wrong** password 5+ times to simulate an account lockout.

 <img width="557" height="491" alt="3 9 locked out" src="https://github.com/user-attachments/assets/0e80dd39-7739-4844-84f8-7341a54f3356" />
 <br><br>